Celebration in Silk

 Coombe Bissett Primary School

 60 children from this school on the eastern limit of the Chase & Chalke area joined us to create 98 drawings for the design of their flag.
-Coombe Bissett is a small village primary school with 4 mixed age classes nestled gently within the rolling countryside, just outside of Salisbury in Wiltshire.
+Coombe Bissett is a small village primary school with 4 mixed age classes, nestled in the countryside.

 Flag 3